Books, hot beverage, red blanket and slippers in front of fireplace.

 During unusually cold days your furnace can work harder than usual.
 Read more about furnace tips in extreme cold weather.

-Tips to prepare your home for extreme cold or a winter storm
+Tips to help prepare your furnace for winter

 Below are some tips outlining how to prepare for a winter storm and help keep your home more comfortable during extremely cold temperatures:

-• Raise the temperature in your home 2 to 4 degrees above your normal setting.
+• Set your thermostat 2 to 4 degrees above your normal setting before cold weather starts.

-• During the frigid times, take all programmable thermostats out of setback mode and set on a permanent HOLD around 70 degrees Fahrenheit.
+• Take all programmable thermostats out of setback mode and set on a permanent HOLD around 70 degrees Fahrenheit.

 • Keep garage doors closed.